Quickstart Tutorial

 **JSONL (JSON Lines) files:** JSONL files store data as individual JSON objects, each on a new line.
 Each line is a valid JSON object, but the file as a whole is not a valid JSON object because the objects are not enclosed within a larger array or object.

-JSONL format is ideal for handling large datasets as it allows for incremental processing of data, which is useful in machine learning datasets or when working with large volumes of records.
+JSONL format is ideal for handling large datasets as it enables incremental processing of data.
+This is especially valuable for machine learning applications or for processing large datasets.